whitegra/dolphin/README.md

-# dolphin
-dolphin -  An experimental transformer stack and symbolic computation engine built entirely from first principles in pure Python.
+# dolphin.
+An experimental transformer stack and symbolic computation engine built entirely from first principles in pure Python.
 No NumPy.
 No PyTorch.
 Zero dependencies.
 Just math and maximum transparency.